 Conclusion: A fiscal emergency condition does not exist under Ohio Revised Code Section 118.03(A)(1).
-No default on any debt obligation for more than thirty days existed at January 31, 2009.
+No loan payment is due until January 1, 2020.

 Condition Two - Payment of All Payroll

 Section 118.03(A)(2) of the Ohio Revised Code defines a fiscal emergency condition as: